oranda/oranda.github.io/_posts/2014-09-23-the-quizitemsource-typeclass.md

   qis.produceQuizItem(component)
 ```

-C is constrained so that the return value must be compatible with QuizItem.
-To make QuizItemViewWithChoices compatible with QuizItem, it is not necessary to make it a subclass with lots of boilerplate as in Java.
-Instead an implicit conversion is defined next to the QuizItemViewWithChoices class like this:
+`C` is constrained so that the return value must be compatible with `QuizItem`.
+To make `QuizItemViewWithChoices` compatible with `QuizItem`, it is not necessary to make it a subclass with lots of boilerplate as in Java.
+Instead an implicit conversion is defined next to the `QuizItemViewWithChoices` class like this:

 ```scala
 object QuizItemViewWithChoices {